-- The group will be divided evenly into three groups, one group per facilitator. - Viewing their portfolios on the facilitator's laptop, each group will select 3 photographs for each participant, which they agree is the photographer's best work. - Once reviewing everyone's photo portfolios, the participants will be given a set of 5 cue cards, which features quotations that their facilitator extracted from their video interviews.
+- The group will be divided evenly into three groups, one group per facilitator. - Each group will select 3 photographs for each participant, which they agree is the photographer's best work (they will view the portfolios from the facilitator's laptop) - After reviewing everyone's photo portfolios, the participants will be given a set of 5 cue cards, which features quotations that their facilitators have extracted from their video interviews.
 Participants will be asked to individually select the quotations that they feel represent them the best.
 At this time they may choose to consult with their peers.
 If they do not like any of the quotations selected, they may write new ones. - Once they have selected 3 quotations that they like, they will copy them out, in their own handwriting, on white paper.
 These papers will then be collected by the facilitators who will photoshop the text over the photographs that were selected. - Once everyone has completed these tasks they will share what they have chosen with the entire group. - If there is extra time, participants will be allowed to take more photographs, should they decide not to use any of the photographs that they have taken.

-PART C - Preparatory Work for Guest Speaker (1 hour)
+PART C - Preparing to Interview Guest Speaker with Refugee Experience (1 hour)

-- Chosen by one of the facilitators, a guest speaker will be invited to join Session 1.7.
-At this time, the facilitator will give the participants a brief biography of the guest speaker and will show work (e.g. media pieces, artwork, music, etc.), if any, that the guest speaker either produced or contributed to.
-This can simply be a portrait photograph of the guest speaker to get the participants excited. - Based on the facilitator's description, the group will come up with guiding questions that they would like to ask the guest speaker, keeping in mind the theme of youth and refugee experience.
+- A guest speaker with refugee experience will be invited to join Session 1.7.
+At this time, the facilitator will give the participants a brief biography of the guest speaker with supplemental materials (e.g. media pieces, artwork, music, etc.), that the guest speaker either produced or contributed to.
+This could also be a portrait photograph of the guest speaker. - Based on the facilitator's description, the group will come up with guiding questions that they would like to ask the guest speaker.
+These questions should be connected to the refugee experience.
 A facilitator will write down these questions and will produce the finalized list for the principle interviewer for the next session. - Participants will then elect a principle interviewer who will ask the guiding questions to the guest speaker.
-A sound technician and a principle camera person will also be chosen during this time. - A quick review, if necessary, will be given regarding good interview techniques. - In addition, during this time, consent and the process used to ask for it will be discussed again at this time.
+A sound technician and a principle camera person will also be chosen during this time. - A quick review, if necessary, will be given regarding good interview techniques.

+- In addition, during this time, consent and the process used to ask for it will be discussed.
 The principle interviewer will be reminded that he/she will be responsible for obtaining consent from the guest speaker in the following week.